alienfast/docker-rails/README.md

 - cleans up all containers **and** volumes once completed

-**Very much a work in progress - contributions welcome** Open to pull requests, while this starts off as one-person's environment, it can be expanded to suit many different configurations.
+## Work in progress - contributions welcome
+Open to pull requests, while this starts off as one-person's environment, it can be expanded to suit many different configurations.

-Needs:
-- remove hardcoded ip for db ip resolution
+TODO:
 - remove or default hardcoded BUILD_NAME
-- expand to different db status detection as needed
+- expand to different db status detection as needed e.g. postgres
+- move to proper CLI (it's mostly in script form at the moment)

 ## Installation